Para la versión en español: https://carlitoboricua.blog/p=6398&preview=true&_thumbnail_id=6414

 As Puerto Ricans rebelled with guns in hand, anti-colonial struggles in Africa, Asia, the Caribbean and Latin America waged on.
 The Jayuya Uprising in Puerto Rico was part of that global resistance of oppressed and exploited people.

-Although the efforts of the Nationalist Party failed to expel colonialism a political victory was won nevertheless.
-This episode proved that the colonizers will compel the people to rebel.
-It does not matter how great the repressive reach is it can never erase from the minds of colonized people the pride of their national identity and their revolutionary traditions.
+Although the Nationalist Party did not succeed to expel colonialism, a political victory was won, nevertheless.
+This chapter in Puerto Rican history proved that the colonizers would compel the people to rebel.
+It does not matter how great the repressive reach is it can never erase an oppressed people’s identity and revolutionary traditions.

 The Jayuya Uprising did force U.S. rulers to change their administering form of domination.
 In 1952 the Governor of Puerto Rico was no longer a military high ranking official appointed by the U.S. President.
 Elections were introduced for the office of Governor, but only to disguise the colonizing nature of the U.S. presence.
 By 1957 Law 53 of 1948, (the Gag Law) was lifted.
-The removal of this notorious law included lifting the ban of the Puerto Rican flag.
+The removal of this notorious law also meant lifting a ban of the Puerto Rican flag.

-If one were to examine the chronology of the atrocities committed by the U.S. in Puerto Rico, like the secret sterilization of women, the cancer epidemic caused by the U.S. Navy bombing destruction of Vieques, the thousands of deaths caused by Hurricane Maria, and the deliberate policy of neglect that followed and other examples of genocide, points to why the uprising was justified.
+If one were to examine the chronology of the atrocities committed by the U.S. in Puerto Rico, like the secret sterilization of women, the cancer epidemic caused by the U.S. Navy bombing destruction of Vieques, the thousands of deaths caused by neglect in the aftermath of Hurricane Maria, and other deliberate policies of genocide, points to why the 1950 revolt was justified.

-For their own reasoning U.S. colonizers will also remember the Jayuya Uprising, as they recognize the potential threat Puerto Ricans pose once they rise up in rebellion.
-And in that inevitable moment the lessons gained from the Jayuya experience shall prove decisive in the future battle for a free Puerto Rican republic.
+For their own reasoning U.S. colonizers will also remember this event, as they recognize the potential threat Puerto Ricans pose once they rise up.
+And in that inevitable future moment the lessons gained from this experience shall prove decisive in fight for a free Puerto Rican republic.